jessagon/StudyAlert/README.md

 StudyAlert currently only features sound notifications through the playsound module (.wav/.mp3 support) and initially comes with a 15s sound notification.
 You can change this to anything else by replacing the .mp3.

-I plan on adding plenty more features down the line, so stay tuned for that.

 ---

 ### Features